simul/Teleport/docs/reference/libavstream_example.rst

 encoder as an output node and to the network sink as an input node.
 The node implementing the avs::IOInterface is therefore the only node that will be used on the encoder and network transfer pipelines.

-This example will assume the video texture to ben encoded was rendered to using the D3D12 API.
+This example will assume the video texture to be encoded was created using the D3D12 API.
 Currently LibAVStream supports D3D11 abd D3D12 but this can easily be extended.

 The example below shows how to create and configure an avs::Queue.
-'
+``
 avs::Queue* createVideoQueue()
 {
 	avs::Queue* videoQueue = new avs::Queue();